About Rescue Earth

 The focus of the Rescue Earth System

-Transitioning to a more sustainable and inclusive world — the goal of the UN SDGs — will not be easy.
+Transitioning to a more sustainable and inclusive world will not be easy.
 It will require strong leadership with processes that are both transparent and fair.

 Most environmentalists believe that to Rescue Earth, we need to start by getting people to embrace nature; that we need to restore degraded ecosystems and that we need to stop people destroying more of the little pristine nature that remains.